 How major development applications are assessed

-The Minister for Planning can declare a proposed development a major development if it is important for major economic, social or environmental reasons, and if the declaration is necessary for appropriate assessment.Major Developments can be critical to the growth of the economy of South Australia.
-View a map showing major developments.
+The Minister for Planning can declare a proposed development or land use a major development if it is of state economic, social or environmental significance, and if a declaration is required for appropriate assessment.

 The major development assessment process

-There are three possible levels of assessment that the SCAP can set:
+There are three levels of assessment that the SCAP can set:

 Stage 2 - Detailed assessment documents released

-Stage 3 - Responding to public comment
+Stage 3 - Responding to the public comment

 Stage 4 - Assessing the proposal

 The Minister for Planning assesses the whole proposal and considers all the documentation produced - ie the assessment documents, public submissions and the response document - and produces an assessment report.

 The assessment report is made publicly available for information.